openshift/assisted-service/docs/hive-integration/README.md

 The converged flow is disalbed by default, you can enable the converged flow by setting the `ALLOW_CONVERGED_FLOW` env to true [here](../operator.md##specifying-environmental-variables-via-configmap)

+### Ironic Agent Image

+If the InfraEnv is configured with a cluster reference the agent image used during discovery will be the one from the cluster's release image.
+If the InfraEnv does not reference a cluster (late binding) a default ironic agent image will be used.
+The defaults are:
+- x86_64: `quay.io/openshift-release-dev/ocp-v4.0-art-dev@sha256:d3f1d4d3cd5fbcf1b9249dd71d01be4b901d337fdc5f8f66569eb71df4d9d446`
+- arm64: `quay.io/openshift-release-dev/ocp-v4.0-art-dev@sha256:cb0edf19fffc17f542a7efae76939b1e9757dc75782d4727fb0aa77ed5809b43`

 To set a different default ironicAgent image you can override the following env vars:
 The environment var for the ironicAgent image to be used on X86_64 CPU architecture:
 `IRONIC_AGENT_IMAGE`
 The environment var for the ironicAgent image to be used on arm64 CPU architecture:
 `IRONIC_AGENT_IMAGE_ARM`

+**NOTE**
+Ensure the correct images are mirrored if installing in a disconnected environment

 [ZTP converged flow](ZTP_converged_flow.png)